Free DHTML scripts provided by Dynamic Drive

 There is no plane service to Macomb at this time, but you can fly into Moline, IL, St. Louis, MO, or Peoria, IL, and rent a car and drive to Macomb.

-HOTELS-MOTELS We have been informed that most Macomb motels have different prices for weekends than for weekdays, so check prices if you are concerned about costs.
+HOTELS-MOTELS We have been informed that most Macomb motels have different prices for weekends than for weekdays,

 It has been reported that some of the hotels raise the price for EXPO weekend, so you might want to check prices.